The effective running Hubble constant in SNe Ia as a marker for the dark energy nature: Statistical analysis

-\item \textit{Master binned SNe Ia sample} - the new binned SNe Ia sample (\cite{dainotti_Master}) that merges 3714 SNe Ia from Dark Energy Survey (DES) (\cite{DESy5}), PantheonPlus (\cite{Scolnic_2022, Brout_2022}), Pantheon (\cite{scolnic2018}) and Joint Lightcurve Analysis (JLA) (\cite{JLA}) without duplicates.
-Specifically: \begin{itemize} \item DES contributes all 1829 available SNe Ia; \item PantheonPlus provides 1208 SNe Ia after removing internal duplicates (158) and overlaps with DES (335); \item Pantheon adds 181 SNe Ia after removing 867 duplicates with Pantheon+ and DES; \item JLA includes 496 SNe Ia after removing 244 duplicates shared with other catalogs. \end{itemize} The final dataset used in this work is arranged into 20 equally populated bins, spanning redshifts from $0.00122$ to $2.3$.
-We note that the mean redshift of the first bin is $0.0091$, while the mean redshift of the last bin is $1.54$.
-Gaussian prior on $\Omega_{m0}=0.322\pm0.025$, while $H_0$ is uniformly varied within $[60,80]$ km/s/Mpc.
-The Gaussian prior is chosen at $5 \,\sigma$ derived from fitting the complete sample with the $\Lambda$CDM model.
+\item \textit{Master binned SNe Ia sample} - the new binned SNe Ia sample \citep{dainotti_Master} that merges 3714 SNe Ia from Dark Energy Survey (DES) \citep{DESy5}, PantheonPlus \citep{Scolnic_2022, Brout_2022}, Pantheon \citep{scolnic2018} and Joint Lightcurve Analysis (JLA) \citep{JLA} without duplicates.
+Specifically: \begin{itemize} \item DES contributes all 1829 available SNe Ia; \item PantheonPlus provides 1208 SNe Ia after removing internal duplicates (158) and overlaps with DES (335); \item Pantheon adds 181 SNe Ia after removing 867 duplicates with Pantheon+ and DES; \item JLA includes 496 SNe Ia after removing 244 duplicates shared with other catalogs. \end{itemize} The final dataset used in this work is arranged into 20 equally populated bins, spanning redshifts from $0.0012$ to $2.3$.
+As reported in Table \ref{tab:binned_intervals}, we note that the mean redshift of the first bin is $0.0091$, while the mean redshift of the last bin is $1.54$.
+The creation of this binned sample is based on the procedure described in \citet{dainotti_Master}, where a flat prior on $H_0$ within the range $[60, 80]$ was assumed, together with a Gaussian prior at the $5\sigma$ level for $\Omega_{m0}=0.322 \pm 0.025$, corresponding to the fiducial mean value derived from fitting the complete sample within the $\Lambda$CDM model.
 The PL fit provides best-fit parameters $\alpha=0.010$ and $H_0=69.869$ km/s/Mpc.
-This dataset is referred to as `Master bin.'. \end{itemize}
+This dataset is referred to as `Master bin.'.

+\item \textit{Pantheon binned SNe Ia sample} - that consists of 20 equally populated bins made up of $\sim 52$ SNe Ia \citep{dainotti_Master}, resulting in a range of redshift of $ 0.016 < z < 1.56$, corresponding to the mean values of the redshift in each bin.
+Details about the redshift intervals are shown in Table \ref{tab:binned_intervals}.
+The construction of this binned sample follows the analysis of \citet{dainotti_Master}, where a flat prior for $H_0$ in the interval $[60, 80]$ and a Gaussian prior at 1$\sigma$ for $\Omega_{m0}=0.298 \pm 0.022$ were adopted.
+Since the Pantheon has a reduced sample size, being $28\%$ of the Master, this allows us to adopt more informative priors at 1 $\sigma$.
+Following ~\cite{dainotti2021}, the bin-dependent $H_0$ values are fitted using a phenomenological power-law (PL) parametrization, $\mathcal{H}_0(z)=H_0/(1+z)^\alpha$, yielding best-fit parameters $\alpha=0.0169$ and $H_0=70.198$ km/s/Mpc.
+We denote this sample as `Pantheon bin'. \end{itemize}

-The choice to use only 20 bins for our purpose (versus the original 3,12 and 20 bins cases presented in ~\cite{dainotti_Master}) optimizes statistical precision while minimizing binning-induced uncertainties.
+The choice to use only 20 bins for our purpose (versus the original 3,12 and 20 bins cases presented in \citet{dainotti_Master}) optimizes statistical precision while minimizing binning-induced uncertainties.